 When things were starting to look better, it started to get scary too.
 His health started deteriorating.
 Infections and other complications.
 His chances of survival turned very meek.
 Very painfully, we discussed his funeral when he was still alive.

 July 1st.
 New month, a new morning.
 A day before his actual due date.
 We realized he had just a couple of hours left in the world.
 We waited.
 We informed family.
 Close family flew in from different cities.
 Around 2:30 pm, the doctor very hesitantly said – “the heart has stopped.”
-Hearing that, ours stopped for a few seconds.
+Ours too stopped for a few seconds.

 We got him home for the first time, lifeless.
 That was the first time my husband ever held him in his arms.
 We buried him the same evening.